- What are the advantages of using LEED for hospitality spaces?

 - Interior Lighting

-See the LEED BD+C: Hospitality rating systems and corresponding guides for more details.
+See the LEED v4.1 BD+C and ID+C: Hospitality rating systems and corresponding guides for more details.

 What kind of hospitality projects can be certified through LEED?